StanDoherty/dita-migration-best-practices/README.md

 * Common engineering infrastructure software (Git, SVN, Jenkins)

-## Make the migration a budgeted project, not a late-nights and weekends affair
+## Make the migration a budgeted project

+DITA migrations are neither magic nor free.
+Enlist the assistance of your program management team to structure the migration as a real project.

+**TIP**: If management does not approve the incremental expenses or downtime, do not start the migration.

 ## Build multiple phases into your plan

+Set your goals.

 ![Break the migration into phases](./images/phases_01.png)